Workplace Pressure Is a Signal

 • Need immediate crisis intervention or clinical mental health care

-Our work is most effective when there is openness to understanding stress as information about how work is currently organized and experienced — and a willingness to respond thoughtfully at the appropriate level.
+Our work is most effective when organizations are open to interpreting pressure as information about how work is currently organized and experienced — and are willing to respond thoughtfully at the appropriate level.

-Addressing workplace stress effectively requires more than generic interventions.
+Addressing workplace pressure effectively requires more than generic interventions.
 It requires understanding where pressure concentrates, why it does, and what kind of response is actually appropriate.

 Our work with organizations follows a staged, proportional approach — designed to create clarity before committing to change.